HyperSynex/Synex-Hub/README.md

 # Synex-Hub
-Synex-Hub is the most powerful hub out there m
+Synex-Hub is the most powerful hub out there